JesseBuckley/EventTrackerProject/README.md

 # EventTrackerProject

 ## Project Description

 This project is an inventory tracker application designed to help users manage their inventory of items.
-It provides CRUD (Create, Read, Update, Delete) functionality for inventory items, allowing users to add, view, update, and remove items from their inventory.
+It provides CRUD (Create, Read, Update, Delete) functionality for inventory items, allowing users to add, view, update, and remove items from an inventory.

-- Currently only functional via Postman.
-- Inventory database has items in inventory 1-3 starting out.

 ## Technologies Used

 - Java
+- JavaScript
 - Spring Boot
 - SQL
 - REST
 - JPA
 - Postman

 ## REST Endpoints